1RaY-1/onex/README.md

 -----------------------------------------------------------------------

 ## About contribution
-I would be happy if you could add a cool feature or any bugs solution for onex to improve it.
+I would happy if you could add a cool feature or any bugs solution for onex to improve it.

 ---------------------------------------------------------------------